druenooyen/Rowly/README.md

 ## Instructions for End User

-- To add a new entry to their Logbook, the user can select "Add an Entry" from the dropdown menu, fill in their data and click "Add".
+- To add a new entry to their Logbook, the user can select "Add an Entry" from the dropdown menu, fill in their data and click "Add Entry to Logbook".
-- To view all the entries in the logbook, the user can select the "View all Entries" from the dropdown menu.
+- To view all the entries in the logbook, the user can select the "View Entries" from the dropdown menu.
-- To view personal bests, the user can select the "View personal bests" from the dropdown menu.
+- To view personal bests, the user can select the "Personal Bests" from the dropdown menu.
+- To view logbook totals, the user can select the "Logbook Totals" from the dropdown menu.
 - You can locate the visual component on a splash screen upon opening the app.
-- You can save the state of the application by pressing quit, which will prompt a pop up.
+- You can save the state of the application by closing the window, which will prompt a pop up to save to file.
 - You can reload the state of the application via the pop up upon opening the application.